Benjamin-Dobell/luabundle/README.md

 Generated bundles contain a few `local` scoped identifiers which are accessible as upvalues throughout the entire bundle (i.e. in every module).

-Most importantly, `require` calls in all bundled modules have been replaced with calls to our bundle's require implementation, by default it's called `__bundle_require`.

-If at runtime you want to get a list of all modules included in the bundle, you can iterate through the keys in "modules table", by default accessible as `__bundle_modules`.

 | Identifier | Default |
 |---|---|
 | **register** | `"__bundle_register"` |
 | **require** | `"__bundle_require"` |
 | **modules** | `"__bundle_modules"` |
 | **loaded** | `"__bundle_loaded"` |

+If for example, at runtime you want to get a list of all modules included in the bundle, you can iterate through the keys in "modules table", by default accessible as `__bundle_modules`.

 # Unbundling